 As Intune deploys the SCEP profile, the device upon receiving the profile makes the certificate request to the SCEP endpoint.
 But today we will keep it till here.

-In the next part of this article, we will look at details, how the Intune Certificate Connector validates the cert request – the low-level flow of the Intune SCEP workflow.
-Till then, keep reading, keep learning, and last but not the least – Stay Safe!
+In the next part of this article, we will look at details, of how the Intune Certificate Connector validates the cert request – the low-level flow of the Intune SCEP workflow.
+Till then, keep reading, keep learning, and last but not least – Stay Safe!